asdyxcyxc/FULLSHADE.github.io/_posts/2020-2-1-IOCTL-kernel-drivers.md

 ---
 layout: post
 title: IOCTL's for kernel driver exploit development
-date: 2020-2-1
-tags: Windows
 ---

-##### An introduction to IOCTLS's and utilizing and discovering them while conducting Windows kernel exploit development.
+An introduction to IOCTLS's and utilizing and discovering them while conducting Windows kernel exploit development.

 ----